jcott/ExData_Plotting1/README.md

 ## Introduction

-Four plot an plot pgm are constructed as below.
+Four plots and plots pgms are constructed as below.
-Download de data an unzip in working directory.
+Download the datafile and unzip in working directory.
 This is where the 4 plot programs take data from they will also put the png plot file in ther.